 "Smart" is not just a fancy label for big cities that deploy high-tech solutions.
 The purpose of a smart city should not be the implementation of smart technology for technology's sake.
-Rather, a smart city should deploy technological innovations in a thoughtful and efficient manner to resolve existing and future challenges.
+Rather, a smart city should deploy technological innovations thoughtfully and efficiently to resolve existing and future challenges.
 It should take advantage of technological progress to create great communities for all while protecting the environment, mitigating climate change, and considering future generations, independent of the size of the city or community.

-This PAS Report provides guidance for practitioners on how to plan for smart cities and on how to plan with smart cities.
+This PAS Report guides practitioners on how to plan for smart cities and how to plan with smart cities.
 The concept of planning for smart cities emphasizes the importance of a people-centric planning process that integrates technological innovation as a solution to a variety of community challenges.
-The concept of planning with smart cities focuses on the use of smart city applications as planning tools that enable planners to collect real-time data, allow for more agility, and provide the ability to act, make corrections, and adjust in real time.
+The concept of planning with smart cities focuses on the use of smart city applications as planning tools that enable planners to collect real-time data, allow for more agility, and provide the ability to act, make corrections, and adjust in real-time.

 Many existing inequalities related to the use of technology could have been avoided if diversity, equity, and inclusion had been part of the implementation process.
 This is where the role of the planner comes in.
 If planners do not learn about the technologies that tech companies implement in their communities, they will not be able to facilitate equitable deployment.
 Thus, they risk creating additional inequalities in the future or missing out on opportunities that could have improved the community or resolved existing issues.